Community Engagement Policy & Strategy

 In some cases, when a consultation programme needs to engage with the wider community a working party will be appointed to analyse any results and report to the Council with the outcomes.
 The Parish Council will have the option to accept all or part of any recommendation made by the working party by way of a majority decision by Councillors.

 - Village News Distribution – It is important that what happens in the community and how the Parish Council administers the village is widely publicised.
-Funding for the village bulletin or newsletters will be provided if required, however these publications can become almost self-funding using advertising income.
+Funding for the Village Bulletin or WBPC Newsletters will be provided if required, however these publications can become almost self-funding using advertising income.
 However, the Council has a duty of care to ensure that accurate and relevant village news has a medium available to it that does not solely rely on advertising funding.
 Village news publication media financially supported by the Parish Council include:

 - Social Media – The website has been enhanced to allow social media to encourage rapid communication within the community.
-Facebook and Twitter capability has been added; allowing short news items to be quickly distributed to those preferring to receive news through social media channels.
+Facebook and Instagram capability has been added; allowing short news items to be quickly distributed to those preferring to receive news through social media channels.
 Social media provides a two-way capability therefore it is important that each is regularly checked and responses given from the Council in a timely manner.
-Aside from the link via the website there is a Parish Council Facebook page and the Clerk posts to this and other Facebook pages such as the Hub and Community Facebook Page.
+Aside from the link there is a Parish Council Facebook page and the Clerk’s Assistant can post to this and other Facebook pages such as the Hub and Community Facebook Page.

 - Community Fora – The Parish Council may act in a proactive way when there is a need to assist the community to become organised in order to lobby or influence other partners or where it will be useful to determine a way forward for residents as a whole.
 By doing this the Parish Council is an enabler rather than the main driving force.
 Current examples include: